 There are so many stories!
-The tale of orphan Eva and her grandmother is in the book.
+The tale of orphan Eva and her grandmother is in Brenda’s book.
 At 3, little Eva couldn’t crawl, stand, walk or talk and was having six seizures daily.
 She was a very nervous child and unable to even feed herself and would often chew the skin off her hands.
 How she’s changed!

 Or, in Balama, the story of how two orphans walked six miles to our house to ask for assistance, one orphan leading a blind orphan with a guide stick.
 They lived with their grandmother who had run out of food due to a bad harvest.
 They are safe now with us.

 Help is needed for the many children who otherwise would be left to fend for themselves.
 No government agency in Mozambique has resources to help the thousands of children who are suffering.
 In Mozambique, a 30-year civil war and the devastating floods of 2001 followed by a drought in 2002 have caused tremendous suffering.
 But, working together, one child at a time, we can make a difference!

 Your donation of $30.00 per month for one child in Mozambique will provide:

 - clothing 4 times per year

 Currently, in Mozambique, we have many babies less than 3 years of age who need sponsors.
 The powered milk formula needed to feed them must be imported and it is expensive and difficult to get.
 Obtaining it wholesale in large quantities requires a 4‑hour round trip.

 HOW TO SPONSOR A CHILD: